-Course) came to 85,437 people (an increase of 1,940 YoY) nationwide as of April 1, 2019.
+II Course) totaled 85,437 people (an increase of 1,940 YoY) nationwide as of April 1, 2019.
 Of these, 34,136 are engaged in ambulance services as ambulance team members.

-As of April 1, 2019, 18 associate ambulance team member are engaged in ambulance services in nationwide.
-In December 2018, the FDMA promulgated an ordinance to partially revise the Ordinance of Enforcement for the Fire Service Act, and from April 1, 2017, when a municipality establishes a plan (implementation plan) that describes the matters specified in an ordinance of the Ministry of Internal Affairs and Communications as measures to ensure appropriate ambulance services in depopulated areas and remote islands, it will be possible
+As of April 1, 2019, 18 associate ambulance team member are engaged in ambulance services nationwide.
+In December 2018, the FDMA promulgated an ordinance to partially revise the Order for Enforcement of the Fire Services Act, and from April 1, 2017, when a municipality establishes a plan (implementation plan) that describes the matters specified in an ordinance of the Ministry of Internal Affairs and Communications as measures to ensure appropriate ambulance services in depopulated areas and remote islands, it will be possible to form an ambulance team with two ambulance team members and one associate ambulance team member.
+An associate ambulance team member is defined as a full-time firefighter, etc. who has completed a basic training course (92 hours) on ambulance services.
+For example, a government employee who has completed the aforementioned course and also serves as a full time firefighter qualifies as an associate ambulance team member.
+In addition, it also stipulates that those who have the same or higher level of knowledge and experience as those who have completed the above-mentioned courses may be designated as associate ambulance team members.
+They are doctors, public health nurses, nurses, associate nurses, EMTs, and those who have completed the Ambulance class.